Kindred (TV series)

 Kindred is an American science fiction television series developed by Branden Jacobs-Jenkins and based on the 1979 novel of the same name written by Octavia E. Butler.

-The series premiered with eight episodes on December 13, 2022 on FX on Hulu.
+The series premiered with eight episodes on December 13, 2022, on FX on Hulu.
 In January 2023, the series was canceled after one season.

 Premise

-Dana has just moved to Los Angeles to establish a life close to her only remaining family, her Aunt Denise, when she gets pulled back in time to the 19th century in the Antebellum South.
+Dana has just moved to Los Angeles to establish a life close to her only remaining family, her Aunt Denise, when she gets pulled back in time to the 19th century plantation in Maryland.